 2. The Reliable Gather is a multi-leader generalization of reliable broadcast.

-3. We discusses how to measure round complexity in asynchrony and also improved round complexity for reliable broadcast.
+3. We discuss how to measure round complexity in asynchrony and also improved round complexity for reliable broadcast.

 Series on Asynchronous Agreement: